sjentsch/lsjDocs/Ch12/Ch12_Regression_10.rst

 other observations.
 This does not necessarily have to correspond to a large residual.
 If the observation happens to be unusual on all variables in precisely the same way, it can actually lie very close to the regression line.
-An example of this is shown in :numref:`fig-leverage`.
+An example of this is shown in :numref:`fig12-25`.
 The leverage of an observation is operationalised in terms of its *hat value*, usually written *h*\ :sub:`i`.
 The formula for the hat value is rather complicated,\ [#]_ but it interpretation is not: *h*\ :sub:`i` is a measure of the extent to which the